GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     cat *_genomic.fna > 5NM.fa
     ```

-### Setting up your project directory and download the datasets
+### Setting up your project directory and downloading the dataset

 !!! terminal "code"

     ```bash
-    # Create a new directory in somewhere and change to that directory
+    # Create a new directory under your home folder and change to that directory.
+    # This will be your "working directory" for the workshop.
-    mkdir pg_workshop
+    mkdir ~/pg_workshop
-    cd pg_workshop
+    cd ~/pg_workshop
-    # Keep a note of the absolute path of your directory
+    # Keep a note of the absolute path of your working directory
     pwd
     ```
     !!! success "Output"